bbauska/HTML5-webdev/html-basics.md

 <h2>Q. What is the purpose of cache busting and how can you achieve it?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Browsers have a cache to temporarily store files on websites so they don\'t need to be re-downloaded again when switching between pages or reloading the same page.
+Browsers have a cache to temporarily store files on websites so they don&apos;t need to be re-downloaded again when switching between pages or reloading the same page.
 The server is set up to send headers that tell the browser to store the file for a given amount of time.
 This greatly increases website speed and preserves bandwidth.

 However, it can cause problems when the website has been changed by developers because the user's cache still references old files.
 This can either leave them with old functionality or break a website if the cached CSS and JavaScript files are referencing elements that no longer exist, have moved or have been renamed.